AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Disable Transit GW HA
 --------------------------

+If you need to disable a Transit GW HA (for example, if you deployed it in the wrong subnet or AZ), use the Gateway page to do so.
+A best practice is to make sure there is no traffic going through the backup Transit GW before disabling it.

-Go to the Gateway page, locate the Transit GW with "-hagw" in the gateway name extension, highlight the gateway and click Delete.
+#.
+Go to the Gateway page and locate the Transit GW with "-hagw" in the gateway name extension.
+#.
+Highlight the gateway and click Delete.

 Note that the Transit GW and its backup companion are in an active/active state, that is, both gateways could be forwarding traffic.
-To disable Transit GW HA, it is the best practice to make sure there is no traffic going through the backup Transit GW.
+As noted above, a best practice is to make sure there is no traffic going through the backup Transit GW before disabling it.

 Transit Network APIs
 -------------------------